-Kelly is co-founder of Artisan Clinical Associates, LLC, along with his good friend, David Clinton.
-They share a passion for music and a passion for wellness.
+Kelly is the founder of Artisan Clinical Associates.
 Kelly works with adults and adolescents and also specializes in family therapy and couples therapy.
 His areas of particular clinical interest include relationship challenges, conflict resolution and communication skills training, treatment of substance abuse and relapse prevention, depression, anxiety, trauma, and issues of self-esteem and development of personal identity.
 He also believes it’s important to work openly with issues of faith and spirituality if they emerge naturally during the process of personal growth.

 “The decision to begin therapy can require a lot of courage,” Kelly says, “and I feel blessed to work with people of such courage every day.”
 His approach is to honor that courage with a counseling environment that emphasizes genuineness, openness and respect.